-properties.
-This is the opposite of the Fit parameter.
+Parameter Description Enlarges or shrinks (but not distorts) the image height to match the full height of the scene grid.
+Camera resolution Vertical image with Fit alignment rule Fit If the image orientation is landscape, this will enlarge or shrink (but not distort) the image width to match that of the scene grid.
+Camera resolution Camera resolution Note that the Fit alignment rule equals the Center Fit rule in the layer properties.
+Pan This is the opposite of the Fit parameter.
 If the image orientation is portrait, its width will be made to match the width of the scene grid.
 As a result, part of the image's height will extend beyond the height of the frame.
 This can be useful if you want to make your background move up and down, or from left to right to make it appear as if the camera is panning or to actually perform a camera pan.

-Vertical image with Pan alignment rule resolution Pan Scene frame (grid) The opposite will apply to a landscape image.
+The opposite will apply to a landscape image.
 Its height will be fit to the scene grid, therefore it is possible that the image will extend beyond the scene grid's boundaries.

-Landscape image with Pan alignment rule Note that the Pan alignment rule equals the Center First Page rule in the layer properties.
+Note that the Pan alignment rule equals the Center First Page rule in the layer properties.

 Scales the image in proportion to the scene's resolution.
-The system looks at the resolution of the bitmap image, for example 4000 x 2000, then compares it to the scene's resolution, for example 1920 x 1080, and adjusts the scale Project Resolution factor in proportion.
+The system looks at the resolution of the bitmap image, for example 4000×2000 , then compares it to the scene's resolution, for example 1920×1080 , and adjusts the scale factor in proportion.
 So, in this example, the bitmap would appear at 208% (4000/1920).
-If you import a bitmap that is $960 \times 540$ , it will be displayed at 50% (960/1920) of the size of the project resolution.
+If you import a bitmap that is 960×540 , it will be displayed at 50% (960/1920) of the size of the project resolution.